-BOOTPROTO=static IPADDR=<IP address to use> NETMASK=<netmask> GATEWAY=<network gateway IP address> HOSTNAME=<hostname to use>
+GATEWAY=<network gateway IP address> HOSTNAME=<hostname to use>

-Note that the "GATEWAY" and "HOSTNAME" lines are optional.
+Note that the GATEWAY and HOSTNAME lines are optional.

-After modifying the file, save and write it using the vi command ":w!", and then exit vi using ":q".
-Then reboot the CMC (using the "reboot" command); after it reboots, it will be configured with the specified IP address.
+Once the changes are made, save the file and reboot the CMC (using the "reboot" command); after it reboots, it will be configured with the specified IP address.